nme22/nme22/README.md

  I'm a Iranian Jr. Developer

 - 🌱 I’m currently practicing with Next.js and Tailwind
-- 👾 I'm currently learning more about SQL, Tableau, and Python!
 - 👯 I’m looking to collaborate with other content creators and dabble in open source
 - 🥅 2024 Goals: Build more projects and get familiar with new languages/frameworks
 - ⚽️ Fun Fact: I'm a city fan